LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 - Mesh Renderer + Mesh Filter for your model
 - Box collider roughly encompassing your model
 - Physics Prop script (see below for configuration)
-- Audio Source with no clip assigned (see below for output setup)
+- Audio Source with no clip assigned (see below for output setup).
+This is necessary even if you don't have any SFX.
-- Network Object (with default checkbox configuration) The root object will also need to have the tag "PhysicsProp" and the layer set to "Props".
+- Network Object (see below for configuration)
+The root object will also need to have the tag "PhysicsProp" and the layer set to "Props".

 The Physics Prop script component should have:
 - The checkboxes for "Grabbable", "Is In Factory", and *optionally* "Grabbable to Enemies" set to true
 - The "Item Properties" assigned to the Item Data you created

+The Network Object must only have the following options enabled, with everything else disabled:
+- Synchronize Transform
+- Scene Migration Synchronization
+- Spawn With Observers
+- Don't Destroy With Owner

 The Audio source should use the "Diagetic" (Yes it's misspelled in the game files) audio mixing.
 If you're using a decompilation you can use the one already present, otherwise you should create an Audio Mixer use the following screenshots as a guide for how to set up the master controller:
 ![Image of the audio mixer for diegetic audio.](/images/lethallib/customscrap/AudioMixMaster.png)